 Detox Me: A great shopping companion and can help you find key tips for choosing safer products.

 Print & Carry

-The label to look for to avoid flame retardants when buying new furniture or to determine whether your current furniture contains them.
+The label to look for to avoid flame retardants when buying new furniture or to determine whether your current furniture is safe